BigDataBiology/macrel/README.md

 There are few options to make the running of the program a bit customized and speed up process according to the settings of the system available.

     Usage: FACS.sh --mode c/r/p/a [options]

     Here's a guide for avaiable options.
-Defaults for each option are showed between brackets: [default].
+Defaults for each option are showed inside the
+    brackets: [default].

     Basic options:

     -h, --help            Show this help message

     -m          Mode of operation, type:
                 "c" to work with contigs,
                 "p" to predict AMPs directly from a peptides FASTA file, "r" to work with reads,
-                "a" to map reads against AMP output database and generate abundances table --fasta            Compressed (or not gzipped) contigs or peptides fasta file --fwd                   Illumina sequencing file in Fastq format (R1), please leave it compressed and full path --rev                Illumina sequencing file in Fastq format (R2), please leave it compressed and pass the full path --ref                   Output of module "c" in its raw format [file type tsv and compressed ] --outfolder        Folder where output will be generated [Default: .]
+                "a" to map reads against AMP output database and generate abundances table

+    --fasta               Compressed (or not gzipped) contigs or peptides fasta file

+    --fwd                 Illumina sequencing file in Fastq format (R1), please leave it compressed and full path

+    --rev                 Illumina sequencing file in Fastq format (R2), please leave it compressed and pass the full path

+    --ref                 Output of module "c" in its raw format [file type tsv and compressed]

+    --outfolder           Folder where output will be generated [Default: .]

-    --outtag              Tag used to name outputs [Default: FACS_OUT] -t, --threads [N]    Number of threads [Default: 90% of available threads] --block            Bucket size (take in mind it is measured in Bytes and also it influences memory usage).
+    --outtag              Tag used to name outputs [Default: FACS_OUT]

+    -t, --threads [N]     Number of threads [Default: 90% of available threads]

+    --block               Bucket size (take in mind it is measured in Bytes and also it influences memory usage).
 [Defeault: 100MB]

     --log                 Log file name.
 FACS will save the run results to this log file in output folder.

     --mem                 Memory available to FACS ranging from 0 - 1.
 [Defult: 0.75]

-    --tmp            Temporary folder
+    --tmp                 Temporary folder (address)

-    --cls            Cluster peptides: yes (1) or no (o).
-[Default: 1 - yes] --ep            Extra profilling (solubility, proteases susceptibility and antigenicity): yes (1) or no (0).
+    --cls                 Cluster peptides: yes (1) or no (0).
+[Default: 1 - yes]
-                [Default: 0 - no ] -- Not fully implemented, experimental!

 ### Quick running commands:

->>> FACS supports gzipped inputs <<<
+> FACS supports gzipped inputs

 To run FACS on peptides, type directly: